fabchiffre/AndroidAppSimulator-Parser/README.md

 system implementation.

 The current project is separated in two parts :
--An Android application allowing to simulate different kind of application (https://github.com/vicenteluchi/TestLibrary) -A desktop Java Fx application allowing to generate an xml file listing the operation to simulate. (https://github.com/vicenteluchi/AndroidAppSimulator)
+-An [Android application](https://github.com/vicenteluchi/TestLibrary) allowing to simulate different kind of application.

+-A [desktop Java Fx application](https://github.com/vicenteluchi/AndroidAppSimulator) allowing to generate an xml file listing the operation to simulate.

-The AndroidAppSimulator-Parser repository corresponds to the parser used to write and read the list of operations to simulate.
+The AndroidAppSimulator-Parser repository corresponds to the parser used to write and read the list of operations to simulate and is used in the both parts.